 It’s hard not to cringe when we see food all over our kid’s face, hands, even in their hair, but tactile play has many important benefits.
 Breathe deeply, embrace the mess, and remind yourself that this is healthy for your baby.

-If your baby doesn’t want to get messy at first, don’t give up: using an implement (instead of her finger), such as a popsicle stick, toy car, or wooden animal, can help her get comfortable.
-Eventually she will get used to feeling new textures with her hands.
+If your baby doesn’t want to get messy at first, don’t give up: using an implement (instead of their finger)—a popsicle stick, toy car, or wooden animal—can help them get comfortable.
+Eventually they will get used to feeling new textures with their hands.

 - Finger paint is great for babies at this age.
 If you are in the mood, you can make your own.
 See below for a recipe for safe and edible (but not necessarily tasty) homemade finger paint.
 You can also buy natural finger paint here